Tags are one of the pre-defined taxonomies in WordPress, the other being Categories.

 In this tutorial, you will see what are WordPress Tags, why you need them and how to use them.

-NOTE: If you want to learn WordPress in general then check out this in-depth WordPress tutorial for beginners.
+NOTE: If you want to learn about creating WordPress websites, then check out this in-depth How to Make A Website tutorial.

 What are WordPress Tags?